jimxshaw/loglib/README.md

 Go example log service with gRPC.

 ### Big Picture of Logs
 A log is a sequence of records that is append-only.
 Records are appended to the end of the log.
-The log is usually read from top to bottom, oldest to newest.
+A log is usually read from top to bottom, oldest to newest.
 Any data can be logged.

 When a record is appended to a log, it's assigned a unique and sequential offset number that serves as its ID.
 A log always order the records by time and also index each record by time created and offset.